lee-blake/CME-Commitment-to-Change/Documentation/User.md

 ![reset email sent](<../Auxiliary Files/Images/User_Images/password_reset_email_sent.png>)

-4. Navigate to your email capture service [as explained in the register verification step](#email-verification) and click on the "Reset your password" link towards the end of the email.
+4. Navigate to your email or email capture service [as explained in the register verification step](#email-verification) and click on the "Reset your password" link towards the end of the email.
+The email subject should be something like "Reset your CME Commitment to Change password".

 5. On the resulting page, enter a new password and re-enter it in the confirmation field.
 Then click "Confirm Password".
 ![reset password confirm](<../Auxiliary Files/Images/User_Images/confirm_new_password_page.png>)